-For example, these apps sync with your bank account and import transactions data of your accounts.
+For example, these apps sync with your bank account and import transactions data from your accounts.
 It helps you eliminate a lot of manual work.
-Along with that they automatically calculate values of total income, total expenses, their differences and tell you the results.
+Along with that they automatically calculate values of total income, total expenses, and their differences and tell you the results.

 You also like: What Is a Debt Settlement?
 A Simple Technique to Negotiate